redeathailu/codepath-prework/README.md

 App Idea:

 My idea for an app is a restaurant suggestion app.
-It will have the feature to organize restuarnt by preferences such as causaly, cuisine, proximity, allergies, and specific menu items users are looking for.
+It will have the feature to organize restuarnt by preferences such as level of formality, cuisine, proximity, allergies, and specific menu items users are looking for.
-I would also like to include a side of the app that suggests new places to users based on their previous choice (like sotify does music).
+I would also like to include a side of the app that suggests new places to users based on their previous choice (like spotify does music).
 I would also like to include a feature that allows user to connect with friends, write comments about items they and even save pictures of their trips there.
 I would see this app as something more between friends the way BeReal is compared to a reviewing app like yelp.
 ## Notes